Bond dimension witnesses and the structure of homogeneous matrix product states: The Physics of MPS

 \end{prop} See Appendix \ref{proof_prop1} for a proof.

-A blind application of the proverbial method of minimizing a Hamiltonian via MPS of increasing bond dimension until the sequence of energy values \emph{appears} to converge hence risks getting stuck at a suboptimal point.
-Admittedly, the limitations implied by the Proposition do not pose a practical threat for usual studies of one-dimensional non-critical chains, since current MPS-based algorithms allow reaching bond dimensions of order 100 in a normal computer (way beyond the locality of Hamiltonians of physical interest).
+A blind application of the proverbial method of minimizing a Hamiltonian via hMPS of increasing bond dimension until the sequence of energy values \emph{appears} to converge hence risks getting stuck at a suboptimal point.
+Admittedly, the limitations implied by the Proposition do not pose a practical threat for usual studies of one-dimensional non-critical chains, since current hMPS-based algorithms allow reaching bond dimensions of order 100 in a normal computer (way beyond the locality of Hamiltonians of physical interest).
 This is no longer the case, though, for some other classes of TNS, for which we lack good optimization schemes and Proposition \ref{method_fails} also extends, see below.
+Note though that none of the arguments above apply to MPS or TNS with site-dependent tensors.

+Let us conclude with a speculative thought: consider the evolution of hMPS under homogeneous Matrix Product Operators (MPO) rather than under local Hamiltonians.
+Since MPOs represent polynomials of arbitrarily high degree, in principle there could exist homogeneous MPOs with low bond dimension which nonetheless annihilate all hMPS of a moderately high bond dimension.
+That could jeopardize the performance of current algorithms to simulate time evolution in condensed matter systems, see \cite{MPO}.

 Suppose now that we choose $P(X)$ in eq. (\ref{project}) to be a central polynomial for dimension $D$.
 Then $P(A)=p(A)\id$, where $p(A)$ is a scalar.
 The state $\ket{\psi}$ will hence get projected into the state $p(A)\ket{\psi'}$, with